Blessing of same-sex unions in Christian churches: Canada

 The Evangelical Lutheran Church in Canada has permitted the blessing of same-sex unions since July 2011.
 The Lutheran Church–Canada does not permit the blessing of same-sex unions.
 The LC-C stance is consonant with that of its American sister church, the Lutheran Church–Missouri Synod.

 The governing council of The United Church of Canada welcomes same-sex marriage, but individual United Church congregations are responsible for making decisions locally.
 Marriages are performed with the permission and under the responsibility of the local congregation.

+Czech Republic

+The Evangelical Church of Czech Brethren has permitted the blessing of same-sex unions since May 2023.
+The Czechoslovak Hussite Church has permitted the blessing of same-sex unions.

 Denmark

 In November 2011, the Government of Denmark announced that there will be same-sex religious marriage available in the Church of Denmark as part of the broader legislative move to recognise same-sex marriage.
 A similar debate is currently underway in the Church of Iceland following legislation to permit same-sex marriage in Iceland.

 The Church of Denmark (in full communion with the Anglican Churches of the British Isles through the Porvoo Communion) now performs blessings of same-sex couples.